 – Michelle Huston, Hospice Social Worker

-I hope you find these stories uplifting and encouraging.
+We hope you find these stories uplifting and encouraging.
 And if you have your own story or know of one regarding social workers finding or providing hope in difficult circumstances, please don't hesitate to share it.
-I'd love to hear it!
+We always love to hear from you!